Brainspotting vs. EMDR: Which Trauma Therapy Is Right for You?

 - Dec 9, 2025

-- 16 min read
+- 15 min read

-Updated: 5 days ago
+Updated: 1 day ago

-Most people find their way to this question after the same experience: they have tried talk therapy, they have insight into their patterns, and their nervous system is still not responding the way they know it should.
-They have done enough research to know that EMDR therapy and Brainspotting therapy are different from what they have tried before (both reach the subcortical level where trauma is actually stored), but they are not sure which one fits their specific presentation.
+They have done enough research to know that EMDR therapy and Brainspotting therapy are different from what they have tried before.
+Both reach the subcortical level where trauma is actually stored.
+But they are not sure which one fits their specific situation.

 Here is what I can tell you about how each approach works, where each tends to be most effective, and how to think about the choice.